Testing homogeneity in dynamic discrete games in finite samples: Theoretical properties

+In this section, we show that our MCMC algorithm is a transformation group of $\cal{X}$ that preserves the value of $U(X)$.
+See \citet[Appendix A.1]{lehmann/romano:2005} for the definition of the notion of a transformation group.

 Our proposed MCMC algorithm can be understood as an iteration of transformations to the data $X$.
-In particular, $X^{(1)}=X$ is the identity transformation, $X^{(2)}$ follows from applying Steps 1-3 to $X$, $X^{(3)}$ follows from applying Steps 1-3 twice to $X$, and so forth.
-In this section, we define a transformation group that is related to the transformations in our MCMC algorithm.
+In particular, $X^{(1)}=X$ is the identity transformation, $X^{(2)}$ follows from applying Steps 1-3 to $X$, $X^{(3)}$ follows from applying Steps 1-3 twice to $X^{(2)}$, and so forth.
+More formally, each iteration of our MCMC algorithm applies a transformation from a particular transformation group.
 To define this properly, we first require the following definition.